warner/q-runtime/README.rst

 handed to it, hostile JS code can be safely run in a confined sandbox.
-(As usual, the hostile code can still DoS the Vat with an infinite loop: future extensions could have code purchase compute cycles ahead of time and suffer termination ben those limits are exceeded).
+(As usual, the hostile code can still DoS the Vat with an infinite loop: future extensions could have code purchase compute cycles ahead of time and suffer termination when those limits are exceeded).

 Note that this project targets ES5-Strict -compliant JS engines, and will probably want some Harmony features like WeakMaps and Proxies.
 It remains to